RunOnFlux/Flux-Shared-DB/README.md

 * DB_PORT - external DB port for DB interface, this port can be used to connect to the cluster remotely and manage the database.
 * API_PORT - external API port for cluster communication.
 * DB_APPNAME (required) - the name of the application on the Flux network.
-* CLIENT_APPNAME - in case you want to give DB access to an external application, give the name of the application running on Flux
+* CLIENT_APPNAME - in case you want to give access to an application outside the local compose network, give the name of the application running on Flux
 * WHITELIST - comma separated list of IPs that can connect to the DB_PORT remotely